RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/using-fei-device-in-a-domain.md

 #### Plotting a Tuned Receiver

-The process described in only applies to a single-channel system.
+The process described in [Plotting BulkiIO Ports]({{< relref "manual/exploring-domain/plotting-bulkio-ports.md" >}}) only applies to a single-channel system.
 In multi-channel devices, a single port is used to send out all the data, so additional structures are used to identify which channel to plot.

 1. To plot an FEI device, right-click the allocated FrontEnd tuner and select **Plot Port Data**, or any other **Plot Port** option: